-Dragon Ball began as a 1984-1995 manga series written by Akira Toriyama and serialized in Weekly Shonen Jump, after concluding his previous mega-hit manga Dr. Slump, and spawned a franchise that would become a global phenomenon..
+Dragon Ball began as a manga series written by Akira Toriyama and serialized in Weekly Shonen Jump from 1984 to 1995, after concluding his previous mega-hit manga Doctor Slump, and spawned a franchise that would become a global phenomenon.
 Dragon Ball chronicles the adventures of a cheerful monkey boy named Son Goku, in a story that was initially inspired by the Chinese tale Journey to the West (the character Son Goku was inspired by and directly named after Sun Wukong).
-The manga was soon adapted into two popular anime series, Dragon Ball and Dragon Ball Z. It also received two anime sequels, Dragon Ball GT and Dragon Ball Super, the latter also having it's own manga as well and considered in continuity with the Dragon Ball manga due to Toriyama's involvement with the story development.
+The manga was soon adapted into two popular anime series: Dragon Ball (which ran from 1986 to 1989), and Dragon Ball Z (which ran from 1989 to 1996).
+It also received two anime sequels, Dragon Ball GT (1996-1997) and Dragon Ball Super (2015-2018), the latter also having its own manga as well and considered in continuity with the Dragon Ball manga due to Toriyama's involvement with the story development.

-In the first half of the Dragon Ball manga (which served as the source material for the Dragon Ball anime), Goku and a huge cast of friends and enemies search for the magical Dragon Balls that they could use to make a wish come true, and encounter many characters and adventures along the way.
-In between Dragon Ball hunts, Goku and his martial arts-inclined friends train and compete in the periodic "Tenkaichi Budokai" tournament (known as the World Martial Arts Tournament in the West).
+In the first third of the Dragon Ball manga (which served as the source material for the eponymous anime), Goku and a huge cast of friends and enemies search for the magical Dragon Balls that they could use to make a wish come true, and encounter many characters and adventures along the way.
+In between Dragon Ball hunts, Goku and his martial arts-inclined friends train and compete in the periodic "Tenkaichi Budōkai" tournament (known as the World Martial Arts Tournament in the West).

 The original anime series also spawned four theatrical films in Japan, all of which are fast-paced retellings of the first four Story Arcs that, while honoring the manga and anime, are completely unafraid to tell them in their own way.
 The first three movies produced in the late 80s, Curse of the Blood Rubies, Sleeping Princess in Devil's Castle, and Mystical Adventure, form their own trilogy due to how one leads naturally into the next.
 The fourth film, The Path to Power, was released during the production of Dragon Ball GT as part of the franchise's tenth anniversary in 1996.
 While none of the Japanese movies ever covered anything related to Piccolo, the live-action movie produced in the US, Dragon Ball Evolution, did.